necolas/normalize.css/CONTRIBUTING.md

 4. Create an annotated tag for the version: `git tag -m "v0.0.0" 0.0.0`.
 5. Push the changes and tags to GitHub: `git push --tags origin master`
 6. Checkout the `gh-pages` branch and follow the instructions in the README.

+### Semver strategy

+[Semver](http://semver.org/) is a widely accepted method for deciding how version numbers are incremented in a project.
+Versions are written as MAJOR.MINOR.PATCH.

+Changes limited to fallback declarations for browsers which do not support newer features produce a PATCH release.

+Changes limited to normalizations for older browsers produce a MINOR release.